 A quick note on safety: Salmonella affects 1.4 million people every year.
 Don’t let the bird sit on the counter: Once you’ve served it, refrigerate as soon as possible, and eat the leftovers within a few days.

 Once the feast is over, dispose of the leftovers.
 Scrape the plates and suds up—but wait!
 Is that a leek you’re tossing in the trash?
-Even if you don’t compost, you can separate the green scraps from the rest and toss them in your leaf bin.
-And even in the hubbub, you’re still recycling your plastic bottles and aluminum cans, right?
+Even if you don’t have an outdoor compost pile, you can still separate the green scraps from the rest and toss them in your leaf bin.